 [iii] If we take a number of samples of size n from the same or from different populations, and for each calculate the fiducial 5 percent value for μ, then in 5 per cent of cases the true value of μ will be less than the value we have found.
 There is no contradiction in the fact that this may differ from a posterior probability.
 “The fiducial probability is more general and, I think, more useful in practice, for in practice our samples will all give different values, and therefore both different fiducial distributions and different inverse probability distributions.
 Whereas, however, the fiducial values are expected to be different in every case, and our probabilty statements are relative to such variability, the inverse probability statement is absolute in form and really means something different for each different sample, unless the observed statistic actually happens to be exactly the same.”
 (Fisher 1930, p.
 535)

 [iv]Fisher restricts fiducial distributions to special cases where the statistics exhaust the information.
 He recognizes”The political principle that ‘Anything can be proved with statistics’ if you don’t make use of all the information.
 This is essential for fiducial inference”.
 (1936, p.
 255).
 There are other restrictions to the approach as he developed it; many have extended it.
 There are a number of contemporary movements to revive fiducial and confidence distributions.
 For references, see the discussants on my likelihood principle paper.

 [v] For background, search Fisher on this blog.
-Some of the material here is from my forthcoming book, How to Tell What’s True About Statistical Inference.
+Some of the material here is from my forthcoming book, Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars (CUP).